 View APA’s Bylaws, Operations Manual, policies and other organizational documents below.

-APA's Bylaws provide the framework for its operation.
+The APA Bylaws provide the framework for its operation.
 The Bylaws outline the purpose of APA and define the authority of the Board of Trustees, officers, councils, and other organizational bodies.

-The Operation Manual — in accordance with the Bylaws — serves as a guide for implementation of policies and procedures.
+The APA Operation Manual — in accordance with the Bylaws — serves as a guide for implementation of policies and procedures.